 Anatomy of an Apple: an activity for children of all ages.
 In this activity, children will not only learn more about apples, but also about how God created them to be unique and special.

-- Read the story The Apple Tree’s Discovery by Peninnah Schram and then talk about how special your child is to Jesus and about the unique gifts that God has given them.
+- Talk about how special your child is to Jesus and about the unique gifts that God has given them.
 For older children, this story can open up communication about comparing oneself to others and being confident in who God made each of us to be.

 - Throughout the week, memorize Psalm 17:8, “Keep me as the apple of your eye; hide me in the shadow of your wings.”